 |Annual cost||Year dollars||Summary|

-|Program costs||$31,883||2007||Present value of net program costs (in 2015 dollars)||($8,282)|
+|Program costs||$27,863||2017||Present value of net program costs (in 2018 dollars)||($9,443)|

-|Comparison costs||$24,536||2007||Cost range (+ or -)||10 %|
+|Comparison costs||$18,232||2015||Cost range (+ or -)||20%|

 |The graph above illustrates the estimated cumulative net benefits per-participant for the first fifty years beyond the initial investment in the program.
-We present these cash flows in non-discounted dollars to simplify the “break-even” point from a budgeting perspective.
+We present these cash flows in discounted dollars.
 If the dollars are negative (bars below $0 line), the cumulative benefits do not outweigh the cost of the program up to that point in time.
 The program breaks even when the dollars reach $0.
 At this point, the total benefits to participants, taxpayers, and others, are equal to the cost of the program.
 If the dollars are above $0, the benefits of the program exceed the initial investment.|

 Chamberlain, P. (1990).
 Comparative evaluation of specialized foster care for seriously delinquent youths: A first step.
 Community Alternatives: International Journal of Family Care, 2(2), 21-36.

 Kerr, D.C., Leve, L.D., & Chamberlain, P. (2009).
 Pregnancy rates among juvenile justice girls in two randomized controlled trials of multidimensional treatment foster care.
 Journal of Consulting and Clinical Psychology, 77(3), 588-593.

 Smith, D.K., Chamberlain, P., & Eddy, J.M.
 (2010).
-Preliminary support for multidimensional treatment foster care in reducing substance use in delinquent boys.
+Preliminary support for Multidimensional Treatment Foster Care in reducing substance use in delinquent boys.
 Journal of Child & Adolescent Substance Abuse, 19(4), 343-358.